-There has been a dramatic increase in the cost of wholesale energy in the past few days.
-This is because of a range of factors such as high gas costs, low wind energy generation and a fire at the electricity interconnector between Britain and France.
-These high wholesale prices and increased general market volatility have resulted in a sharp decline in the number of deals that price comparison websites like Uswitch are able to offer customers.
-This is due to suppliers trying to get to grips with the future costs of supplying energy to you and wanting to adjust their tariff prices appropriately.
+Energy customers in the UK are facing dramatic increases in their energy bills.
+This is thanks to wholesale energy becoming more expensive at the end of 2021 due to a range of factors such as high gas costs, low wind energy generation and a fire at the electricity interconnector between Britain and France.
+These high wholesale prices and increased general market volatility have resulted in suppliers taking deals off price comparison websites like Uswitch.
+This is due to them trying to get to grips with the costs of supplying energy to you and wanting to adjust their tariff prices appropriately.

-If you’re concerned about long-term price rises, you may be able to find fixed deals direct from suppliers – but expect to pay well above the current price cap rates.
-Additionally, remember some smaller suppliers are more vulnerable at the moment and may fold before your fixed deal has run its course, in which case you would be transferred to another supplier.
+If you’re concerned about long-term price rises, you may be able to find fixed deals direct from suppliers – but expect to pay well above the current price cap rate of £1,971 (which, as noted, will rise to £2,500 in October anyway).
+Additionally, remember suppliers are more vulnerable at the moment and may fold before your fixed deal has run its course, in which case you would be transferred to another supplier.
 You can find more information in our Q&A guide here or scroll to the bottom of this page to find out what to expect if your supplier goes bust.

-The energy market is rarely straightforward at the best of times, but the past few months have seen developments that have changed the way the market looks from a customer point of view.
+The energy market is rarely straightforward at the best of times, but the last few months of 2021 saw developments that have changed the way the market looks from a customer point of view.

-From a customer point-of-view, the first sign that something was different about the energy market might have been in August, when the new level of the standard variable tariff energy price cap was raised to £1,277 (to come into effect in October 2021).
+From a customer point-of-view, the first sign that something was different about the energy market might have been in August 2021, when the level of the standard variable tariff energy price cap was raised to £1,277.

 Many customers looking to switch their energy deal in the wake of that news found that their potential annual savings were in the tens of pounds, rather than hundreds.
 In some cases, they might not have been able to save at all.